Skip to content

 == Shared gateway example

-An example of a `Gateway` resource, `devops-gateway`, that has a label selector `spec.listeners.allowedRoutes.namespaces` set to match any namespaces containing `shared-gateway-access: "true"`:
+The following example shows a `Gateway` resource, `devops-gateway`, that has a `spec.listeners.allowedRoutes.namespaces` label selector set to match any namespaces containing `shared-gateway-access: "true"`:

 .Example shared `Gateway` resource